networkx/nx-guides/content/algorithms/euler/euler.md

 - So, sequential use of $n$ bridges is denoted with $n+1$ capital letters.
 - Since we need to cross each of 7 bridges, our route should consist of a sequence of $A$, $B$, $C$ and $D$ of length 8.

-He also stated the fact that number of appearences of each land mass in the route depend on the number of bridges it has.
+He also stated the fact that number of appearances of each land mass in the route depend on the number of bridges it has.
 - $A$ has 5 bridges.
 All these 5 bridges should appear in our Euler Path exactly once.
 Then, $A$ should appear in our route for 3 times.
 - $B$ has 3 bridges.
 It should appear in the route for 2 times.
 - $C$ has 3 bridges.
 It should appear in the route for 2 times.
 - $D$ has 3 bridges.
 It should appear in the route for 2 times.
-- Then, total length of the route should be 3 + 2 + 2 + 2 = 9.
+- Then, the total length of the route should be 3 + 2 + 2 + 2 = 9.

 It is obvious that we cannot satisfy both of these conditions at the same time.
 Therefore, Euler concluded that there is no solution to Seven Bridges of Königsberg problem (I.e. Königsberg does not have an Euler Path).